shikha-16/Women-in-Technology/README.md

-# Women-in-Tech-India
+# Women in Tech (India)
 A repository to provide guidance and resources to aspiring women pursuing Computer Science.